Irlande Côté

-Irlande Côté is a Canadian actress from Quebec.
+Irlande Côté (born April 28, 2009) is a Canadian actress from Quebec.

 Biography

 She is most noted for her performance in the film A Colony (Une colonie), for which she received a Canadian Screen Award nomination for Best Supporting Actress at the 7th Canadian Screen Awards in 2019, and a Prix Iris nomination for Revelation of the Year at the 21st Quebec Cinema Awards.